 Don’t: Buy an email list

 Buying an email list may seem like a quick and easy-win but it only hurts your business and reputation in the long run.
 How?
 There’s no guarantee the names in your list are actually going to be interested in your product/services.
-Leads from a purchased list are unlikely to convert into a potential customer considering they have no prior connection to your brand/business and god forbid if they mark your mail as SPAM.
+Qualified leads (Sales qualified or marketing qualified) from a purchased list are unlikely to convert into a potential customer considering they have no prior connection to your brand/business and god forbid if they mark your mail as SPAM.
 No good business relationship has ever begun with “How did you get my information?”

 Do: Keep your business on their mind